Patterns of Agile success – Part 2 of 6

 One of the reasons that delivering in increments is hard is that dependencies are difficult to break down.
 These might be technical in nature because of the type of architecture you have.
-If so, is the organisation willing to invest in changing or adapting the architecture to make it easier?
+If so, is the organization willing to invest in changing or adapting the architecture to make it easier?
 Alternatively, it might be internal processes that are in the way.
 Are people prepared to put aside normal ‘requirements’ in order to permit an earlier incremental release?
 Does the business process encourage more frequent and less bureaucratic governance for new or changed features and financial approval?
-Finally, is the organisation willing to invest in the kinds of tools that might help incremental delivery – automating integration builds, a dedicated server, etc.?
+Finally, is the organization willing to invest in the kinds of tools that might help incremental delivery – automating integration builds, a dedicated server, etc.?

 If you can’t answer yes to any of these questions then the organization’s commitment to incremental delivery is questionable and could be improved.